SandervWickeren/PictureSwipe/PROCESS.md

   - Pictures can be removed from favorites or bin trough an onLongItemClick.
 To make it easier for the user to understand a SnackBar 'll be shown with an undo option.
 To re-add the picture to the specific list.

+  ### Thursday 25/01/18
+  - Implemented working SnackBar in both Bin and favorites.
+  - Added a reload fragment function to the MainActivity.
+  - Relocated the dialogfragment launcher to MainActivity.
+  - Moved gridlisteners and the connected actions to the PictureGridHandler class.

+  ### Friday 26/01/18
+  - Firebase registration and login
+  - Uploading to the cloud when logged in is working
+  - Deleting pictures from your favorites causes them to be deleted from the cloud
+  - SnackBars had now a working undo function, so you can undo action that were made by mistake.